ryanrudolfoba/SteamDeck-rEFInd-dualboot/README.md

 ## FAQ / Troubleshooting
 Read this for your Common Questions and Answers!

 ### Q0.
+Why did you rename / move the Windows EFI file?
+EFI/Microsoft/Boot/bootmgfw.efi — Many EFI implementations use it as a fallback boot loader in addition to or instead of EFI/BOOT/bootarch.efi.
+In fact, some give it such a high precedence that you can't boot anything that's not given this name!
+[Taken from the official rEFInd documentation.](https://www.rodsbooks.com/refind/installing.html#naming)

+### Q0.
 How do I check that the ISO is not tampered?